sbernasek/gram/README.md

 Supporting Data
 ---------------

-Supporting data are publicly available for [download](https://arch.library.northwestern.edu/concern/generic_works/n296wz31t?locale=en).
-Two files are required to reproduce our results:
+Our data repository contains the two files needed to reproduce our results:

 [simulations.zip](https://arch.library.northwestern.edu/concern/parent/n296wz31t/file_sets/8c97kq60n) (~30 MB) contains the completed output from each of our simulations.